bahrmichael/bahrmichael.github.io/_posts/2019-05-29-scheduling-ddb.md

 From here you can play around with the [example](https://github.com/bahrmichael/lambda-scheduling-with-dynamodb) and try a couple things:

-1. Modify the delay e.g. by using Python’s *random.randint()* function.
-In a project where I use this approach, the delay can be between 10 minutes and 5 days.
+1. Modify the delay e.g. by using Python’s *random.randint()

 1. If you are using this approach to schedule a lot of executions (read: more than 100 per day), you should look into optimising the resources of your functions away from the default of 1GB RAM.
 You can do this by glancing over the logs and looking for the RAM usage, then estimating a number that will fit for all those executions or by using the [AWS Lambda Power Tuning](https://github.com/alexcasalboni/aws-lambda-power-tuning) tool to estimate the perfect fit.